-Safety violation warnings will be issued by the Campus Director to any employee, student, or visitor on SCI premises violating the Safety Rules.
+The Campus Director will issue safety violation warnings to any employee, student, or visitor on SCI premises violating the Safety Rules.
 Any violation of the Safety Rules may result in disciplinary action.

 Additional rules may be issued and posted as determined by the campus leadership.